Floorcloths

 John Carwitham’s Various kinds of floor decorations in both plano and perspective (1739) has designs that could have been used on floorcloths.

 Not necessarily about floor cloths in particular, but these books provide instruction on how to paint and other useful techniques.
-The ability to imitate different sorts of surfaces would have been especially valuable; a 1760 Maryland advertisement for runaway convict servant John Winter describes him as “a very compleate House painter: he can imitate Marble or Mahogany very exactly, and can paint floor Cloths as neat as any imported from Britain.”
+The ability to imitate different sorts of surfaces would have been especially valuable; a 1760 advertisement in the Maryland Gazette for runaway convict servant John Winter describes him as “a very compleate Houſe painter: he can imitate Marble or Mahogany very exactly, and can paint floor Cloths as neat as any imported from Britain.”

 How to clean a floorcloth